MozillaFoundation/foundation.mozilla.org/README.md

 You're done :tada:

-To catch up on new dependencies, migrations, etc. after initial setup, you can use the `inv catch-up` command.
+To catch up on new dependencies, migrations, etc. after the initial setup, you can use the `inv catch-up` command.

-For more information on how to run this project, check the [local development with invoke and pipenv](docs/local_development_with_invoke_pipenv.md) documentation.
+For more information on how to run this project, check the [local development with invoking and pipenv](docs/local_development_with_invoke_pipenv.md) documentation.

 ## Testing